 Visualizing results is one of MAXQDA's strengths which is why we want to include this chapter in a Getting Started Guide.
 There are several ways to visualize data in MAXQDA, starting with the possibility to assign individual colors to codes and documents.
 This does not only help you with the visual organization of your data, but colors can also be given certain meanings.
 MAXQDA is the first QDA software to allow the use of emojis as a code symbol.
 This may be particularly useful to overcome language barriers, for example when working in international projects.

 The visualization tools also allow you to show data connections in a comprehensible way.
-The most used visual tool is the Code Matrix Browser, which you can open via Visual Tools in the main menu, or via the icon in the symbol toolbar.
+The most used visual tool is the Code Matrix Browser, which you can open via the "Visual Tools" tab.